 2019-20 Budget Outcomes for the Indian Ocean Territories

-The Department of Infrastructure, Regional Development and Cities administers the Territories of Christmas Island and the Cocos (Keeling) Islands (referred to as the Indian Ocean Territories (IOT)) under Portfolio Budget Statement Outcome 4: Good governance in the Australian territories through the maintenance and improvement of the overarching legislative framework for self-governing territories, and laws and services for non-self-governing territories.
+The Department of Infrastructure, Transport, Cities and Regional Development administers the Territories of Christmas Island and the Cocos (Keeling) Islands (referred to as the Indian Ocean Territories (IOT)) under Portfolio Budget Statement Outcome 4: Good governance in the Australian territories through the maintenance and improvement of the overarching legislative framework for self-governing territories, and laws and services for non-self-governing territories.

 The 2019-20 Portfolio Budget Statements for the Infrastructure, Regional Development and Cities Portfolio allocates $114.1 million to support the communities in the IOT.

 |Australian Government Funding for the Indian Ocean Territories||2019-20 Budget ($’000)||2020-21 Forward Estimate ($’000)||2021-22 Forward Estimate ($’000)||2022-23 Forward Estimate ($’000)|

 |Services to the Indian Ocean Territories||92,127||91,951||93,348||94,840|